yichizhang318/Image_Search_For_Wayfair/README.md

 **Step 2: Image Search Results**

-Once searching the image, the model first **classifies the input as one of the eleven categories**. **Within that defined category**, it calculates the cosine distance between vectors of the searched image and those of other images in the entire dataset, then returns top images with closest cosine distance.
+Once searching the image, the model first **classifies the input as one of the eleven categories**. **Within that defined category**, it calculates the cosine distance between vectors of the searched image and those of other images in the entire dataset, then **returns top images with closest cosine distance**.

 Due to space limitation of the app page, I choose to show only 4 product images.
 Each image is linked to its detailed product page.